Alphamagic square

 An alphamagic square is a magic square that remains magic when its numbers are replaced by the number of letters occurring in the name of each number.
 Hence 3 would be replaced by 5, the number of letters in "three".
-Since different languages will have a different number of letters for the spelling of the same number, alphamagic squares are language dependent.
-Alphamagic squares were invented by Lee Sallows in 1986.
+Since different languages will have a different number of letters for the spelling of the same number, alphamagic squares are language-dependent.
+The term alphamagic was coined by Lee Sallows in 1986.